-Equal Value Thinking retrains the brain so teams can think differently, work differently, and succeed together.
+Equal Value Thinking retrains the brain so teams think differently, work differently, and succeed together.
+Everyone benefits.

 A black silhouette of a person holding their head, with various warning symbols around it, including a red circle, a blue square, and a yellow triangle with an exclamation mark, indicating stress or alertness.